dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 <span class='red'>I-know-nothing:</span> Does this mean we will paint as good as Master Picasso?

 <span class='red'>I-know-everything:</span> Haha, I will let you be the judge of that.
 It's fascinating how this works and the results we obtain.
-Moving
+I will directly start with multiple ways of how we can achieve such startling results.

+### Artistic Style Transfer

+The [excellent paper](https://arxiv.org/pdf/1508.06576.pdf) in 2015 by Gatys et al proposed a neural algorithm to creates artistic images of high perceptual quality.
+Let's breakdown how the algorithm creates high quality results.

+Consider two images, one called content image($$\mathbf{c}$$) and other called style image($$\mathbf{s}$$).
+The challenge is to grab the styles of style image and grab the content of content image and cut & paste both of them together to get a combined generated image($$\mathbf{G}$$).

+-sample_style_transfer

+So, from above example, we see that content of content image(left one) is present in combined image(right one).
+We also see the styles and textures from style image(middle one) to be present in combined image. *Isn't it amazing?*

+### Feed-forward Style Transfer

 <span class='orange'>Happy Learning!</span>